dkrashen/calc1/_posts/2017-03-03-practice-sheet-2.md

 ---

-The practice sheet for the first exam is now available here: [Practice Sheet](http://dkrashen.github.io/calc1/practice2.pdf)
+The practice sheet for the second exam is now available here: [Practice Sheet](http://dkrashen.github.io/calc1/practice2.pdf)

 As we discussed in class, we will be reviewing on Monday and Tuesday the week after spring break, and the exam will be on Thursday.